 Every written piece comprises a central theme or subject matter.
-The manner in which a writer approaches this theme and subject is called the tone.
+The manner in which a writer approaches this theme and subject is the tone.
 The tone can be formal, informal, serious, comic, sarcastic, sad, and cheerful or it may be any other existing attitudes.
-Consider the following examples:
+Consider the following examples of tone:

 - “I want to ask the authorities what is the big deal?
 Why do not they control the epidemic?
 It is eating up lives like a monster.”

 - “I want to draw the attention of the concerned authorities toward damage caused by an epidemic.
 If steps were not taken to curb it, it will further injure our community”

 The theme of both tone examples is the same.
 The only way we can differentiate between them is their separate tone.
 The tone in the first example is casual or informal while, it is more formal in the second.

 We adopt variety of tones in our day-to-day speech.
 This intonation of our speech determines what message we desire to convey.
 Read a few examples below: